Windshield wipers are vital pieces of safety equipment. But, like many vehicle parts, we often forget about them until they stop working properly.

 Dirty Blades

 While dirt and debris often build up on the windshield, wiper blades can collect it, too.
-If you’ve cleaned your windshield and the squeaking is still happening, lift your wipers and examine the rubber squeegees closely.
+If you’ve cleaned your windshield and the squeaking still happens, lift your wipers and examine the rubber squeegees closely.
 If you notice a buildup of dirt, wash them thoroughly.
 Use a toothbrush to remove dirt from all the nooks and crannies along the blade.

 Failing Wipers